sarath-mekala/pkcsdemo/README.md

 # PKCS (Private Root CA + Signed Private Certificates)

-This container is a POC to understand the process of generating your own Private Root CA and then signing your own digital certificates.
+This project demonstrates the process of generating your own Private Root CA and then signing your digital certificates with it.
+It generates a docker container using httpd:2.4 images as the base, which can then be deployed and tested.

+## Prerequisites
+* Docker

 The project has the following structure:
 ```